LennaHammer/English/EVP/out/words_conjunction.md

 - I wasn't sure whether you'd like it.
 - She asked me whether I was interested in working for her.
 - I doubt whether it'll work.
-- It all depends on whether or not she has the time.
+- It all depends on whether `or not` she has the time.

 ## 58. whether ## conjunction
 /ˈweð.ər/ whether... or
 [B1]used to talk about a choice between two or more possibilities
-- I'm going, whether she likes it or not.
+- I'm going, whether she likes it or `not`.
 - Someone has to tell her, whether it's you or me.
 - Let's face it - you're going to be late whether you go by bus or train.